ortegarod/ws_droneOS/README.md

    ### `micro_agent` Container

-   - This container is used to build and run the DDS agent that bridges ROS 2 and PX4.
-The agent source and build directories are mounted from the host.
-You only need to rebuild the agent if you change the source code or delete the build artifacts.
-The compiled binary and build directory persist across container restarts due to the volume mount.
+   - This container automatically builds and runs the DDS agent that bridges ROS 2 and PX4.
+The agent starts automatically when the container launches.
-   - TODO: Revisit using the official eProsima Micro XRCE-DDS Agent Docker image.
-We currently build from source because the official repo did not compile correctly in some environments without a small change.
+   - **Verification**: Check that the agent is running correctly by viewing logs:
      ```bash
-     # Enter the micro_agent container
+     docker logs -f micro_agent_service
+     ```
+     You should see initialization messages indicating creation of topics, subscribers, and datareaders, confirming PX4 has connected to the agent.

+   - **Manual rebuild** (only needed if you modify agent source code):
+     ```bash
      docker compose -f docker/dev/docker-compose.dev.yml exec micro_agent bash

-     # Only build if you haven't built before or if you've changed the source code
-     # If you've already built, you can skip to the 'Start the agent' step
      cd /root/ws_droneOS/Micro-XRCE-DDS-Agent
-     mkdir build && cd build
+     mkdir build && cd build && cmake .. && make && make install && ldconfig /usr/local/lib/
-     cmake ..
-     make
-     make install
-     ldconfig /usr/local/lib/

-     # Start the agent (in the same shell)
-     # Make sure you're in the build directory when running the agent
-     cd /root/ws_droneOS/Micro-XRCE-DDS-Agent/build
-     ./MicroXRCEAgent udp4 -p 8888
      ```

-     **Note**: When you start the agent, watch for the initialization output.
-You should see a series of messages indicating the creation of topics, subscribers, and datareaders.
-This output confirms that PX4 has successfully connected to the agent and is setting up the necessary DDS communication channels.
-If you don't see these messages, it might indicate that PX4 hasn't connected properly.